01 of 04

 They may look like a pile of stones, but corms are actually very much like true bulbs.
 Just like bulbs, they are swollen underground stems that store food for the plant during dormancy.
 Unlike bulbs, corms are solid and do not have scales or fleshy leaves.
 Since they are solid, the bud, or growing tip, is on the top of the corm, instead of in the center of the bulb's scales.

 As the plant grows and uses up the stored food, the corm shrivels and all but disappears.
-Luckily a new corm forms, however it might take a few years to build up enough reserves to bloom again.Continue to 3 of 4 below.
+Luckily a new corm forms, though it might take a few years to build up enough reserves to bloom again.Continue to 3 of 4 below.

 03 of 04